Action Alerts | PMA's newsletter | What's on | Links | How PMA can help you

 dot Where you can get more information

 For background information, check out A step towards justice?
-The Chief Justice's judgment on the shooting of Steven Wallace; and the series of PMA alerts and updates about the shooting which are all available on-line here - they include ideas about what you can do, as well as contact details for the media and government politicians.
+The Chief Justice's judgment on the shooting of Steven Wallace; and the series of Peace Movement Aotearoa alerts and updates about the shooting which are all available on-line here - they include ideas about what you can do, as well as contact details for the media and government politicians.

 Moana Jackson's analysis of the police homicide enquiry report is available online.